 The Bodhisatta was once a brahmin’s son.
-One day while traveling, he and his father arrived after the city gates had been shut and the only building they could spend the night in was haunted.
+One day while traveling, he and his father arrived at a city after the gates had been shut and the only building they could spend the night in was haunted.
 The goblin king Vessavana, in thanks for twelve years of serving him, had given a goblin permission to eat people who entered this building if they failed to give a “Long life to you!” blessing after a sneeze.

 After the Bodhisatta and his father came in and relaxed, the goblin raised a cloud of fine dust, causing the father to sneeze.
 The Bodhisatta said nothing, so the eager goblin crawled down from the rafters to eat him.
 But the Bodhisatta saw him coming and guessed the reason, so he told his father “I pray that you live one hundred years and twenty more,” successfully thwarting the goblin’s attack.
 But the father did not return the blessing, so the goblin headed toward him.
 When the father saw this, he said “I pray that you also live one hundred years and twenty more,” saving his own life.